Accessibility Checklist for Gravity Forms

 What steps do I need to take to create an accessible form with Gravity Forms?

-This questions can seem daunting when you are starting work on your project.
+These questions can seem daunting when you are starting work on your project.
 The good news is that Gravity Forms is built to comply with WCAG 2.1 AA, the global standard for web accessibility.
-This article takes you through a number of the settings and form fields to help educate you as to what to use (and what to avoid) to move your particular form towards the best possible outcome for all users.
+This article takes you through some settings and form fields to help educate you on what to use (and what to avoid) to move your particular form toward the best possible outcome for all users.

-This is a checklist, written as a short and easy to use way check your forms.
-If you want to know about the “why”, please read the accessibility documentation in the Knowledge Base.
+This is a checklist written to help you check your forms quickly and easily.
+For more information about the “why,” please read the accessibility documentation in the Knowledge Base.

 Limitations

-This checklist is an aid to help you get your form as accessible as possible, but it is not a guarantee.
+This checklist is an aid to help you make your form as accessible as possible, but it does not guarantee accessibility.

 Additionally, note that form elements from plugins are not included in this checklist, such as those added by the Gravity Forms payment add-ons.